jlund/actually-automatic/README.md

 * **You recently flew through the air on a work trip or dream vacation.**
   * The concept of "overnight" isn't always compatible with time zones (or adventure).

-### How quickly are automatic updates applied under perfect conditions?
+### How do the people in Cupertino describe this process?

-Apple regularly publishes detailed revisions to their [Apple Platform Security documentation](https://support.apple.com/guide/security/welcome/web), but even though the subject of "Automatic Updates" seems highly relevant to this topic, that phrase is only mentioned twice overall — and only once in the context of iOS in Apple's [latest PDF guide](https://manuals.info.apple.com/MANUALS/1000/MA1902/en_US/apple-platform-security-guide.pdf) that spans more than 210 pages (as of April 2022).
+Apple regularly publishes detailed revisions to their [Apple Platform Security documentation](https://support.apple.com/guide/security/welcome/web), but even though the subject of "Automatic Updates" seems highly relevant to this topic, that phrase is only mentioned twice overall — and only once in the context of iOS in Apple's [latest PDF guide](https://manuals.info.apple.com/MANUALS/1000/MA1902/en_US/apple-platform-security-guide.pdf) that spans more than 210 pages (as of May 2022).

 Very few details are provided.
 Dedicated readers can learn a few fascinating facts about the "Escrow keybag" where automatic updates are briefly mentioned, but there's nothing about when and how update checks are performed, or what protections (if any) are in place to ensure that users will eventually find out about available updates with critical security fixes.

+### How quickly are automatic updates applied under perfect conditions?

 Even with the ideal combination of flawless WiFi, an uninterrupted connection to power, and a stable "overnight" situation, automatic updates can still take quite a while.
 A [popular thread on Reddit](https://www.reddit.com/r/ios/comments/trj7c1/craig_federighis_response_to_question_about_ios/) was started after Apple's Senior Vice President of Software Engineering purportedly responded to an email inquiry that was sent on behalf of Apple users who were confused about how Automatic Updates were supposed to work.